Cyberfeminism

 Cyberfeminism is a feminist approach which foregrounds the relationship between cyberspace, the Internet, and technology.
-It can be used to refer to a philosophy, art practices, methodologies or community.
+It can be used to refer to a philosophies, art practices, methodologies or communities.
 The term was coined in the early 1990s to describe the work of feminists interested in theorizing, critiquing, exploring and re-making the Internet, cyberspace and new-media technologies in general.

-The first use of the term cyberfeminist has been attributed to Australian artists and art collectives.
-The inception of the cyberfeminist art movement is described by one of its pioneers Linda Dement, as one that "coagulated and sparked in the reject-outsider mutiny, trauma-jouissance and fast hard beat of queer punk.
-It found visible existence and a manifesto, through VNS Matrix in the (typical) Adelaide heat wave of 1991… Cyberfeminism, as blurred edge range, entangles carnality with code; machines, blood and bad language; poetry and disdain; executables, theft and creative fabrication.
-It incites and follows lines of flight powered by contradiction, relatedness, transgression, and misbehaviour.
-It simultaneously embraces logic and unreason, giving the finger to binaries as it ravishes them."

-VNS Matrix's A Cyberfeminist Manifesto for the 21st Century was published online in 1991.

-The foundational catalyst for the formation of cyberfeminist thought is often attributed by Europeans to Donna Haraway's "A Cyborg Manifesto", third wave feminism, post-structuralist feminism, riot grrrl culture and the feminist critique of the alleged erasure of women within discussions of technology.
+The foundational catalyst for the formation of cyberfeminist thought is often attributed by Europeans to Donna Haraway's "A Cyborg Manifesto", third wave feminism, post-structuralist feminism, riot grrrl culture and the feminist critique of the alleged erasure of women within discussions of digital technologies.